emadadel4/Fix-Stutter-in-Games/README.md

 Users found "Gamebar Services" makes game shuttering You can browse bat file to see what inside it.
 Enjoy Gamer

 Note!
-If you command SFC /SCANNOW the files will return to default it name, you will need to run bat file once again
+If you run command sfc /SCANNOW the files will return to default it name, you will need to run bat file once again